Geometric characterizations of Lipschitz stability for convex optimization problems: Geometric characterizations of Lipschitz stability for convex optimization problems

 \begin{Remark}{\rm A particular case of $\ell_{1,2}$ norm is the $\ell_1$ norm at which problem \eqref{Las21} is the Lasso problem.
 Lipschitz stability of solution mapping of this problem was studied recently in \cite{BBH22}.
 Our Strong Sufficient Condition \eqref{LipS} is exactly \cite[Assumption~4.3]{BBH22}, which was introduced in \cite{T13} as a sufficient condition for the solution uniqueness of Lasso; see also \cite[Lemma~1]{MY12} for a similar condition. \cite{BBH22} shows that \eqref{LipS} is only sufficient condition for Lipschitz stability of the solution mapping $S$.
 We advance \cite[Theorem~4.13]{BBH22} by adding that it is also necessary condition.
 Moreover, if $S$ is single-valued around the point in question, it is also Lipschitz continuous. $\triangle$ } \end{Remark}

-Strong Sufficient Condition~\eqref{LipS} actually means that the vectors $\{\Phi_J \oy\}_{J\in\mathcal{K}}$ are linearly independent, where $\Phi_J:=\Phi\mathbb{P}_{\R^J}$ with $\mathbb{P}_{\R^J}$ being the projection onto the space $\R^J.$ This condition seems to be independent from the condition that $\{\Phi_J \ox_J\}_{J\in\mathcal{I}}$ is linearly independent introduced in \cite{LZ09} to prove the $\ell^2$-consistency of Lasso problem.
-The latter condition is also equivalent to the Restricted Positive Definiteness \cite{VDFPD17} for this framework, which is used to show that the solution mapping $S(\cdot, \bar \mu)$ to be differentiable at $\bar b$ under another nontrivial condition that $\bar b$ does not belong to the so-called {\em transition space}; see \cite[Theorem~1]{VDFPD17}.
-When $S(\cdot, \bar \mu)$ is differentiable around $\bar b$, it should be single-valued, i.e., Strong Sufficient Condition is valid by Theorem~\ref{Lip12} (fixing $\mu$ does not change the proof of Theorem~\ref{Lip12}).
-The following example shows that the solution mapping $S(\cdot,\bar \mu)$ may be single-valued and Lipschitz continuous, but it is not differentiable.
-As a result, our Strong Sufficient Condition~\eqref{LipS} is strictly weaker than the two aformentioned conditions in \cite[Theorem~1]{VDFPD17}.
+Strong Sufficient Condition~\eqref{LipS} actually means that the vectors $\{\Phi_J \oy_J\}_{J\in\mathcal{K}}$ are linearly independent, where $\Phi_J$ is the submatrix of $\Phi$ with columns $J$.
+This condition is stronger than the one that $\{\Phi_J \ox_J\}_{J\in\mathcal{I}}$ is linearly independent introduced in \cite{LZ09} to prove the $\ell^2$-consistency of group Lasso problem.
+The latter condition is also equivalent to the Restricted Positive Definiteness \cite{VDFPD17} for this framework, which is used to show that the solution mapping $S(\cdot, \bar \mu)$ is continuously differentiable at $\bar b$ under another nontrivial condition that $\bar b$ does not belong to the so-called {\em transition space}; see \cite[Theorem~1]{VDFPD17}.
+When $S(\cdot, \bar \mu)$ is continuously differentiable around $\bar b$, it should be single-valued, i.e., Strong Sufficient Condition is valid by Theorem~\ref{Lip12} (fixing $\mu$ does not change the proof of Theorem~\ref{Lip12}).
+The following example shows that the solution mapping $S(\cdot,\bar \mu)$ may be single-valued and Lipschitz continuous without being differentiable.
+Of course, one of the reasons is our $\bar b$ does not belong the transition space as in \cite[Theorem~1]{VDFPD17}.
+As a result, our Strong Sufficient Condition~\eqref{LipS} is weaker than the two aforementioned conditions in \cite[Theorem~1]{VDFPD17}.

 \begin{Example}[Non-differentiability of solution mapping] {\rm Let us consider the following group Lasso problem ($2$ groups)

 with $g(x)=\sqrt{x_1^2+x_2^2}+|x_3|$, $\Phi= $, $\bar \mu=1$, and $\bar b=(2,-1)^T$.
 Define $\ox=(0,1,0)^T$ and $\oy=-\Phi^*(\Phi \ox-\bar b)=(0,1,1)^T$.
 Note that $\oy\in \partial g(\ox)$, which means $\ox$ is an optimal solution of $\mathcal{P}(\bar b)$.
 The set $\mathcal{V}$ in \eqref{V12} is computed by